-It is usually proper to disregard anonymous complaints unless somebody is prepared to substantiate them, but the danger in this is that they may relate to something quite serious.
+All complaints will be investigated, however if a complaint is anonymous it is difficult to substantiate it and limited action may be taken.
+The Headteacher in discussion with the Governing Body will decide whether the gravity of an anonymous complaint warrants an investigation as it may relate to something quite serious.
 If the unforeseen eventuality occurs, to the detriment of the school, the complainant may subsequently make themselves known and say that s/he alerted the school even though the complaint was unsigned.
-It should be at the Headteacher or Governing Body's discretion to decide whether the gravity of an anonymous complaint warrants an investigation.